E-MobilityOpen StandardsE-Roaming

 • eRoamingAuthorizeRemoteStop

-• identifier of the charging session (in order to know which session has to be stopped when our backend receives eRoamingAuthorizeRemoteStop)
+• Charging session identifier to know which session has to be stopped when our charging infrastructure backend receives the command "eRoamingAuthorizeRemoteStop"

 • EvcoId